jalbane/web-app/README.md

-## *Always clear your browser cache to see the most recent changes*
+## *Always clear your browser cache to see the most recent changes to the website provided in the link below*
 (doesn't apply to first-time visitors )

 https://nfaguild.herokuapp.com/index.html